Investing in AdWords is easy. You’ve got your keywords, your ads and you’ve entered in your credit card details. What could possibly go wrong?

 If you don’t own the landing pages, then this can be a really hard discussion, but it’s worth doing.
 I’ve had potential AdWords clients ask me to make campaigns that return $2 for every $1 invested and I’ve had to tell them upfront that they’re going to fail because their website sucks.

-Rather than investing in something that won’t work, spend the time fixing your landing pages, or at least setting up some quick optimisation tests before your launch your campaigns.
+Rather than investing in something that won’t work, spend the time fixing your landing pages, or at least setting up some quick optimisation tests before you launch your campaign.

 Mistake #8: Not Using The Search Terms Report